Maddy12/UnderstandingVisualTextModels/new_datasets/README.md

-# Model Understanding Benchmark
+# Dataset for: Probing Conceptual Understanding of Large Visual-Language Models
-These datasets are designed to be an easy-to-moderate task for visual-language contrastive models and measure how well these models understand.
+These datasets are designed to be an easy-to-moderate task for visual-language contrastive models to measure how well these models "understand".
 The idea is we want to know if models are using hacks or memorization as opposed to learned understanding of object-object relations, contextual relations to objects, object co-occurrences, and attribute-object relations.

 There are three types of datasets: context, composition, and relations.

 These datasets rely on [Visual Genome](http://visualgenome.org/api/v0/api_home.html) and [COCO validation 2014](https://cocodataset.org/#home).
-In order to use these annotations, downloading the orignal images is required.
+In order to use these annotations, downloading the original images is required.
 For COCO, `Val2014` is the only required while for Visual Genome the entire dataset.

 ## Relational Dataset
 This dataset is built off of [Visual Genome](http://visualgenome.org/api/v0/api_home.html).
-This dataset was created by cleaning the annotations with relations that are specifically an interaction rather than an attribute which was often an erroneous annotation and grouping relations that are the same despite spelling errors.
-Objects and predicates are additionally cleaned based on spelling errors.
-Using the extracted (subject, predicate, object) triplets, unlikely relationships are determined if there is no existing combination of an object-predicate pair or subject-object pair.
 For each image, the ground truth relation is compared to a highly unlikely swap of subject and predicate.
 There are set of "positive" images that are images with the subject being swapped and no other objects from the original image.
-There are also a set of "negative" images that are images with the swapped subject and no other objects from the original image.
 The predicate swapped is based on the predicates that have not been found in the original dataset to be associated with the original subject and therefore are highly unlikely.

 The dataset stored in `relation_eval_subject.json` structure is as follows:
 ```json